 While we do want Mary to maintain her incredible visual talents, we also want to train her brain to develop an internal dialogue.
 Rhyming games are just one way to do this.
 You can check out my Auditory Learning Pinterest board here for a few ideas.

 Creating letters and words out of clay transforms them into 3D objects.
 This perfectly taps into the way The Storyteller sees and learns.
-For more information about clay work I highly recommend Ron Davis’ book The Gift of Dyslexia.
 Clay work is especially helpful for troublesome sight words that have no clear visual representation.
 Can you visualize the definition of the word “the?”
 Neither can the visual thinker.
-Clay work helps create that visual connection.
+Working with clay helps create that visual connection.

 Some struggling readers like The Storyteller find themselves reading random words from different lines on the page.
-Suddenly they read a word from 2 lines above or 3 lines below the line they are reading.
-Building Visual Tracking Skills THE BOOK targets this issue plus helps students build visual discrimination skills at the same time.
-Find this printable activity book in my TPT store here.
+Suddenly a word from 2 lines above or 3 lines below appears in the line they are reading.
+Building Visual Tracking Skills THE BOOK targets this issue.
+It also happens to help students build visual discrimination skills at the same time.